Top 5 4th Quarter Trades of RI - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional US Small Cap Value ETF has a price-earnings ratio of 7.78 and a price-book ratio of 1.21.
+In terms of valuation, SPDR Portfolio Emerging Markets ETF has a price-earnings ratio of 11.22 and a price-book ratio of 1.65.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.